ARVON WELLEN

 Anthony Weir and James Jerman, Images of Lust - sexual carvings on medieval churches, Batsford 1986.

 We can see from Petrach’s writing that the people of the medieval world feared raw nature and had withdrawn (in a religious sense) into an enclosed world of Christianity.
-However, there is the possibilty that there were other ideas that influenced the majority of the population who would not have associated the natural world with sin and with lust.
+However, there is the possibility that there were other ideas that influenced the majority of the population who would not have associated the natural world with sin and with lust.
 It is possible, as some authors have suggested, that elements of an earlier religion, or religions, coexisted with early Christianity and were absorbed by it.

 James Obelkevich writes, ‘It is hard to avoid the conclusion that paganism was dominant and Christianity recessive in popular religion.
-Paganism was rarely christianized, but Christianity was often paganized.’
+Paganism was rarely Christianized, but Christianity was often paganized.’

 James Obelkevich, Religion and rural society - South Lindsey 1825-1875, Clarendon, 1976.